We want to provide our patients with the highest quality care and contribute towards Londoners having health outcomes among the best in the world.

 Who we are

-We are the busiest emergency ambulance service in the UK and provide healthcare that is free to patients at the time they receive it.
-We are also the only London-wide NHS trust.
+We are the busiest emergency ambulance service in the UK serving one of the world’s most dynamic and diverse cities.
+We provide emergency and urgent healthcare that is free to patients at the time they receive it.

 Where we are